BenSlabbert/redis-trains/README.md

 Using redis streams and the graph module to track trains in a simulation.

+See: https://www.youtube.com/watch?v=odhL_bP9XTQ as the inspiration of this project.

 ## Hooks

 The [hooks](./hooks) dir contains git hook scripts.